William Wallace Stewart Johnston: Between the wars

-The University of Melbourne awarded Johnston a Doctor of Medicine degree by in 1921.
+The University of Melbourne awarded Johnston a Doctor of Medicine degree in 1921.
 He resumed his medical career as a consultant and as one of the honorary medical staff at Melbourne Hospital.
-He married his cousin Jessie Mary Clark, a niece of the rose breeder Alister Clark, at Scots' Church, Melbourne on 3 December 1923.
+He married his cousin Jessie Mary Clark, a niece of the rose breeder Alister Clark, at Scots' Church, Melbourne, on 3 December 1923.
 They had two sons.

 Between the wars, Johnston remained active in the Militia, and commanded the 2nd Field Ambulance from 1928 to 1934.
-He then became assistant director of Medical Services (ADMS) at Army Headquarters.
+He then became assistant director of Medical Services at Army Headquarters.
 He was made an Officer of the Order of Saint John in January 1937.
 He was later advanced to the rank of commander in 1944, and to knight in 1948.

 Second World War

 Johnston was promoted to colonel on 13 October 1939, and commenced full-time duty as Assistant Director General of Medical Services.
 He joined the Second Australian Imperial Force on 21 November 1939, with the rank of colonel, and was allocated the AIF service number VX229.
 He assumed command of the 2/2nd General Hospital, with which he embarked for Egypt on 17 June 1940.

-On 5 February 1941, Johnston became deputy director of Medical Services (DDMS) at I Corps, which he led in the German invasion of Greece.
-For his services coordinating the British and Australian medical services in the campaign.
+On 5 February 1941, Johnston became deputy director of Medical Services at I Corps, which he led in the German invasion of Greece.
 He was subsequently in charge of the medical services during the Syria–Lebanon campaign.
-He was promoted to brigadier on 10 August 1941, and he was made a Commander of the Order of the British Empire in December 1941.
+He was promoted to brigadier on 10 August 1941, and was appointed a Commander of the Order of the British Empire in December 1941.

-Johnston returned to Australia in February 1942, and served as DDMS of New Guinea Force during the Kokoda Track campaign.
-He was relieved of his command in November 1942, and returned to Australia, ostensibly on medical grounds.
+Johnston returned to Australia in February 1942, and served as deputy director of Medical Services of New Guinea Force during the Kokoda Track campaign.
+He was relieved of his command in November 1942 and returned to Australia, ostensibly on medical grounds.
 For his services in the campaign, he was again mentioned in despatches.
-He became DDMS of II Corps on 28 May 1943.
-He was appointed the honorary physician to the Governor General of Australia on 8 July 1943, and placed on the retired list on 20 July.
+He became deputy director of Medical Services of II Corps on 28 May 1943, was appointed the honorary physician to the Governor General of Australia on 8 July, and placed on the retired list on 20 July.